Frequently Asked Questions

 When are applications due and when will I be notified of admittance to the program?

-Applications will close on May 3; applicants will be notified by the end of May.
+Applications will close on March 15, 2021; applicants will be notified at the beginning of April.

 Can I nominate a woman to apply?